Stock Valuation and Financial Metrics Guide

 FCF Margin

-How much of each revenue dollar becomes free cash.
-Higher and stable usually means stronger execution.
+Shows how much of each revenue dollar becomes free cash.
+Higher and stable margins usually point to stronger execution.

 Formula: FCF / Revenue